maltesie/ChimericFragments/README.md

 #### Visualization parameters:

 The visualization of the results is implemented as a Dash web application.
-It
+When it runs, it can be accessed from within your internet browser, or any internet browser within your local network.
+The parameter address and port define where the server runs.
+The default values will make it possible to reach the application by visiting http://localhost:8050 in your browser.

 ### run analyze.jl and visualize.jl

 The scripts can be executed by passing them to the julia executable.
 In a terminal, run